Hiking Table Mountain: Trails, Facts and Tips

 - If your plan is to hike up and take the cable car down, be aware the cable car sometimes closes due to bad weather.
 This means you’ll be going down the same way you came up – via foot.

 - For the above reason, it is recommended to hike in a group.
-If you are travelling to Cape Town alone, you might want to join a hiking tour.
+If you are traveling to Cape Town alone, you might want to join a hiking tour.

 - The dry summer months of November – February are the best times to hike Table Mountain.
 Warm weather and less chance of rain makes for much nicer and safer hiking conditions.